Secure Compute-and-Forward in a Bidirectional Relay: Perfect secrecy: The Noiseless Setting

-To get a clear picture as to how secure communication can be achieved, we first describe the binary case, i.e., the messages coming from $\{0,1\}$, or equivalently, the set of integers modulo-2 ($\Gp=\Z_{2}$), which are modulated to $U,V$, taking values in $\R$.
+To get a clear picture as to how secure communication can be achieved, we first describe the binary case.
+The messages $X$ and $Y$ are chosen independently and uniformly at random from $\{0,1\}$, or equivalently, the set of integers modulo-2 ($\Gp=\Z_{2}$).
+They are modulated to $U$ and $V$ respectively, which take values in $\R$.
+Studying the one-dimensional case will give us the intuition needed to tackle the general case, and we will see that the techniques developed here extend quite naturally to the $d$-dimensional setting.

 We will show that there exist distributions on $U$ and $V$ that permit secure computation defined by properties (S1)--(S3).
-This is somewhat surprising since we cannot have non-degenerate real valued random variables $U,V$ that satisfy $(U+V)\independent U$ and $(U+V)\independent V$, as shown in the following proposition:
+This is somewhat surprising since we cannot have non-degenerate real-valued random variables $U,V$ that satisfy $(U+V)\independent U$ and $(U+V)\independent V$, as shown in the following proposition:

 \begin{proposition} Let $U$ and $V$ be independent real-valued random variables, and let $+$ denote addition over $\R$.
-Then, we have $U + V \independent U$ and $U + V \independent V$ iff $U$ and $V$ are constant a.s. (i.e., there exist $a,b \in \R$ such that $\Pr[U=a] = \Pr[V=b] = 1$). \end{proposition} \begin{proof} The ``if'' part is trivial, so let us prove the ``only if'' part.
+Then, we have $(U + V) \independent U$ and $(U + V) \independent V$ iff $U$ and $V$ are constant a.s. (i.e., there exist $a,b \in \R$ such that $\Pr[U=a] = \Pr[V=b] = 1$). \end{proposition} \begin{proof} The ``if'' part is trivial, so let us prove the ``only if'' part.
 Let $W = U+V$, so that by assumption, $U$, $V$ and $W$ are pairwise independent.
 Let $\varphi_U$, $\varphi_V$ and $\varphi_W$ denote the characteristic functions of $U$, $V$ and $W$, respectively.
 In particular, $\varphi_W = \varphi_U \varphi_V$.
 From $U = W-V$, we also have that $\varphi_U = \varphi_W \overline{\varphi_V}$, where $\overline{\varphi_V}$ denotes the complex conjugate of $\varphi_V$.
 Putting the two equalities together, we obtain $\varphi_U = \varphi_U |\varphi_V|^2$.
 To be precise, $\varphi_U(t) = \varphi_U(t) |\varphi_V(t)|^2$ for all $t \in \R$.

 Now, characteristic functions are continuous and take the value 1 at $t=0$.
 Hence, $\varphi_U$ is non-zero within the interval $[-\delta,\delta]$ for some $\delta > 0$.
 Thus, $|\varphi_V(t)| = 1$ for all $t \in [-\delta,\delta]$.
 By a basic property of characteristic functions (see Lemma~4 of Section~XV.1 in \cite{Feller}), this implies that there exists $b \in \R$ such that $\varphi_V(t) = e^{ibt}$ for all $t \in \R$, thus proving that $V = b$ with probability 1.